DAW Books: Overview

 Until June 1984, all DAW books were characterized by yellow spines, and a prominent yellow cover box containing the company's logo as well as a chronological publication number.
 When the design was changed, the chronological number was retained, but moved to the copyright page and renamed the DAW Collectors' Book Number.

-Although it has a distribution relationship with Penguin Group and is headquartered in Penguin USA's offices in New York City, DAW is editorially independent and closely held by its current publishers, Betsy Wollheim (Donald's daughter) and Sheila E. Gilbert.
+DAW has a distribution relationship with Penguin Group and was headquartered in Penguin USA's offices in New York City.
+DAW is editorially independent and, until 2022, was closely held by its current publishers, Betsy Wollheim (Donald's daughter) and Sheila E. Gilbert.

-In July 2022, DAW was acquired by Astra Publishing.
+In July 2022, DAW was acquired by Astra Publishing House.